 PGRs and supervisors should meet regularly and records must be kept of all formal supervision meetings.
 Formal reports are also needed at key points during the research degree.

-All PGRs and their supervisors can now use the Graduate Record of Achievement and Development (GRAD) system to organise and report on supervision meetings, to create a training plan, to organise and record all regular progress monitoring meetings (first formal progress review, transfer, and annual progress reviews), and to manage change requests including annual leave, authorised absence and change of location.
+All PGRs and their supervisors should use the Graduate Record of Achievement and Development (GRAD) system to organise and report on supervision meetings, to create a training plan, to organise and record all regular progress monitoring meetings (first formal progress review, transfer, and annual progress reviews), and to manage ‘change requests’ including annual leave, authorised absence and change of location.

 Supervision meetings and guidance for the PGR

 There should be at least ten formal supervision meetings per year for full time PGRs, in line with the Code of practice on research degree candidatures (the equivalent for part-time PGRs is six meetings).